Some Remarks on Kim-dividing in NATP Theories: Some remarks on witnesses of Kim-dividing in NATP theories

 Since $\kappa'$ is sufficiently large, we may assume that there exists a global strong coheir $q$ of $\tp(a/M)$ such that $\tp(a_i/Ma_{<i})\subseteq q$ for all $i\in\kappa'$.
 Thus $I$ is a strict coheir Morley sequence in $\tp(a/M)$. \end{proof} \end{prop}

-Now we consider a sufficient condition for the existence of witnesses for Kim-dividing.
+Now we consider a sufficient condition for the existence of witnesses of Kim-dividing.
 The following statement is analogous to \cite[Theorem 3.11]{CK12}.

-\begin{prop} Let $T$ be NATP and $M$ be a model.
-Then (i) implies (ii) where: \begin{itemize} \item[(i)] There exists a pre-independence relation $\ind$ which is stronger than $\ind^{h}$ and satisfies monotonicity, full existence, right chain condition for coheir Morley sequences, and strong right transitivity over $M$. \item[(ii)] For all $b$, there exists a global coheir which is a witness for Kim-dividing of $b$ over $M$.
+\begin{prop} Let $T$ be an NATP theory and $M$ a model.
+Then (i) implies (ii) where: \begin{itemize} \item[(i)] There exists a pre-independence relation $\ind$ which is stronger than $\ind^{h}$ and satisfies monotonicity, full existence, the right chain condition for coheir Morley sequences, and strong right transitivity over $M$. \item[(ii)] For all $b$, there exists a global coheir which is a witness of Kim-dividing of $b$ over $M$.
 Thus Kim-forking is equivalent with Kim-dividing over $M$. \end{itemize} \begin{proof} Suppose (i) is true and choose any $b$.
 By full existence, there exists a global type $p(x)\supseteq\tp(b/M)$ such that $A\ind_Mb'$ for all $b'\models p|_{MA}$.
 Since $\ind$ is stronger than $\ind^h$, $p(x)$ is a coheir over $M$.
 Let $\varphi(x,b)$ Kim-divide over $M$.
-Then by Theorem \ref{thm:Kim-dividing->coheir-dividing}, there exists a global coheir $q(x)$ over $M$ and $k<\omega$ such that $\{\varphi(x,b_i)\}_{i<\omega}$ is $k$-inconsistent for all coheir Morley sequence $(b_i)_{i<\omega}$ generated by $q(x)$ over $M$.
+Then by Theorem \ref{thm:Kim-dividing->coheir-dividing}, there exists a global coheir $q(x)$ over $M$ and $k<\omega$ such that $\{\varphi(x,b_i)\}_{i<\omega}$ is $k$-inconsistent for every coheir Morley sequence $(b_i)_{i<\omega}$ generated by $q(x)$ over $M$.